-StAnza aims to create a respectful, understanding and kind space where all people feel able to discover and celebrate poetry.
-We want to be a safe, empowering, welcoming space of discovery for all poetry lovers and those new to poetry, especially those of us historically on the margins.
+StAnza aims to create a respectful, understanding and kind space where all people feel able to explore poetry.
+We want to be a safe, empowering, welcoming space of discovery for all poetry lovers and those new to poetry, especially those historically on the margins.

 The following is a guideline, it draws on the policies of others, and it should change as we learn and grow.